these are the products I used to convert my van into my dream home

 being conscious of the environment and my impact

 please only use this as reference and be sure to make your own decisions

 I am not a professional, so cannot recommend any of these products

-some contain affiliate links
+below contain affiliate links

 uk van build

 For ventilation and as an extractor fan when cooking, I installed the 40x40cm maxxair deluxe roof vent fan in clear tint.
 It not only has 10 speed settings, which can be controlled from a remote control, which can switched it between intake and expel.
 It can also be used in the rain and when driving, which is very convenient when travelling in England as you can never rely on the weather.
 Plus it has a bug screen already fitted to stop bugs entering your home.